acm-uga/csip-uga.github.io/resume_guide.md

 weight: 1
 ---

-CSIP Resume Guide

 Some words of wisdom to improve your resume.
-Compiled from our own experiences, CS Career Questions on Reddit, and other sources….
+Compiled from our own experiences, CS Career Questions on Reddit, and other sources…

-**Input from Dave**

-**dave.barry@uga.edu**

 ## General Advice

-* **Lose the objectives. **These rarely make sense on any resume because they should be fairly obvious.
+* **Lose the objectives.** These rarely make sense on any resume because they should be fairly obvious.

-* **Summaries are not always necessary. **Summaries are better for people who need to condense a long career into a concise blurb.
+* **Summaries are not always necessary.** Summaries are better for people who need to condense a long career into a concise blurb.
 If you have a one-page resume, it's probably not necessary to include a summary.

 * **If you are a citizen of the country you are applying for a job in but your name or background could imply you aren't, it might be best to list "[X] Citizen" on your resume.**

-* **Aim for a single page. **Every recruiter I’ve spoken to hates resumes from new grads that are full of fluff.
+* **Aim for a single page.** Every recruiter I’ve spoken to hates resumes from new grads that are full of fluff.
 Put down the important things and it should only take a page.
 Try to focus on content that is CS related.

 * **Order sections by relevance and strength of your information.** Generally, a resume will include your name and contact information at the top, followed by a skills section and an experience section.
 Some people include a projects section or a publications section as well, if they have strong projects or publications.
 If you are a current student or a new/recent graduate, an education section should be at the top of the resume; otherwise, it should be at the bottom of the resume.